 - Fry a medium sized chopped up onion and a clove of garlic in a saucepan with a little butter or cold pressed extra virgin olive oil for around 5 to 10 minutes.
 You could also avoid fat and just use water.

 I always freeze my food in plastic take away style containers which I reuse until they break.
-If anyone has any suggestions for more eco-friendly storage containers I would love to hear about them!

 Note: Herbs can be expensive if you buy them from the shops, but are cheap and easy to grow if you have a little outside space or even if you don’t – I highly recommend giving it a go!